EranBoudjnah/CleanArchitectureGenerator/README.md

 A CLI and Android Studio plugin for generating Clean Architecture boilerplate including features, data sources, use cases, ViewModels, and architecture packages.

+### Android Studio plugin

+Adds multiple time-saving code generation shortcuts to Android Studio.

+Key features:

+- New Clean Architecture project template

+- New menu items:
+    - New architecture package
+    - New feature
+    - New use case in domain modules
+    - New ViewModel in presentation modules
+    - New data source

 ### CLI usage

+Helps generate Android Clean Architecture code from the terminal.

 - **Run via Gradle (no install):**